Here is a short film made in 2016, compiled from clips of some of the programs I have presented and interviews I have

 The birth of the first son and heir to their Royal Highnesses the Duke and Duchess of Cambridge saw a flurry of media activity.
 I appeared on LBC, Sky News, and was actually sitting next to Alastair Stewart on the ITN news at the very moment when the Duke and Duchess left St Mary’s Hospital carrying their son.
-My story of the day’s extraordinary events are here and the specific broadcasts and press interviews are listed with my other achievements below.
+I have written up the story of the day’s extraordinary events and the specific broadcasts and press interviews, including one in front of the Duchess’s portrait, are listed with my other achievements below.

 Following hard on all this excitement I had the unusual experience of being imitated on air.
 An interview purportedly with me on United Christian Broadcasters, Monday 29 July 2013 at 11.15 was in fact a spoof.
 Instead of dialing 0208 the show dialed 0207 and got through to a firm of London oil brokers.
 They asked simply for ‘Anthony’ and by pure chance there happened to be a young man of the same name there, who was called to the telephone.
 The interviewer, Paul Hammond, then briefed the young man on exactly what the interview would be about, and this other Anthony cheekily decided to go ahead with it.
 Clearly with the aid of my website, he managed to give an off-the-cuff interview – not quite the way I would have said things of course, and he said a few rather impertinent things about the Royal Family which I most certainly would not have said, but overall I could not help but admire his audacity.
 A clear statement explaining that the interviewee had not been me was broadcast on the station at 11.10 am on Tuesday 6 August 2013.